brunomeira/questrade_api/README.md

 ## Quick Start

-1. Create a Questrade Demo Account on: <http://www.questrade.com/api/free-practice-account>
+- Create a Questrade Demo Account on: <http://www.questrade.com/api/free-practice-account>
-2. Add the following line to your Gemfile
+- Add the following line to your Gemfile

 ```
 gem 'questrade_api'
 ```
-3. Run Bundle to install gem
+- Run Bundle to install gem

 ```
 $ bundle
 ```
-4. Follow the tutorial on <http://www.questrade.com/api/documentation/getting-started> to generate a refresh token
+- Follow the tutorial on <http://www.questrade.com/api/documentation/getting-started> to generate a refresh token
-5. Copy the snippet of code below to your application, and replace the 'XXXX' token with the token generated on step 4.
+- Copy the snippet of code below to your application, and replace the 'XXXX' token with the token generated in the previous step.

 ```ruby
 # By default this API calls the practice(demo) endpoint.
 # Check our documentation to learn how to call the live endpoint.
 client = QuestradeApi::Client.new(refresh_token: 'XXXX')
 ```
-6. That's all you need to access the API.
+- That's all you need to access the API.
 A few examples of what you can do with it:

 ```ruby
 # Get Questrade's current server time
 client.time